Dawgma-1712/WatchDawg2023/README.md

 You should have the required systems (found below, or [here](https://github.com/Dawgma-1712/WatchDawg2023#system-requirements)) before proceeding.

-1. Download the Microsoft Excel Spreadsheet found on Git.
-It contains macros for the automated analysis.
+1. Download the Microsoft Excel Spreadsheet found in this Github repository.
+You will need to add the Developer tab to the ribbon if you would like to edit any macros.
 2. Download the app if you haven't already (again, [here](https://www.amazon.com/Dawgma-Robotics-WatchDawg/dp/B09VMZZ6FL/ref=sr_1_1?crid=2Z8C9C9DSI7YN&keywords=watchdawg&qid=1676407384&s=mobile-apps&sprefix=watchdawg%2Cmobile-apps%2C167&sr=1-1) for the Amazon Fire Store link, or the Git release)
 3. Download the instruction manual (found [here](https://drive.google.com/file/d/1o54JGi-gihyFXh7UFRre76viZELWCKad/view?usp=sharing))
 4. Follow the instruction manual, or our tutorial videos, [here (for Pit Scouting)](https://www.youtube.com/watch?v=Qy0VXm0XURE), and [here (for Match Scouting)](https://www.youtube.com/watch?v=ftOPcMmmr5I)!